ektrah/nsec/docs/api/nsec.cryptography.incrementalhash.md

 ### FinalizeAndVerify(ref IncrementalHash, ReadOnlySpan<byte>)

-Completes the hash computation and verifies the specified hash.
+Completes the hash computation and verifies that the result equals the specified hash.

     public static bool FinalizeAndVerify(
         ref IncrementalHash state,